john-yohan-park/Chatbot/README.md

 3. Gain access to your Dialogflow API by going to https://dialogflow.com/

 ## How to Run ##
-Once you have these files, all you have to do is run the command `npm run start` from the root directory to start the Chabot application.
+Once you have these files, all you have to do is run `npm run start` from the root directory to start the Chabot application.